-Content Marketing means creating and sharing relevant, valuable and free content to attract and convert prospects into customers, and customers into repeat buyers.
-The type of content you share is closely related to what you sell; in other words, you’re educating people so that they know, like, and trust you enough to do business with you.
+Content Marketing means creating and sharing relevant, valuable and free content to attract and convert prospects into customers.
+And then into repeat buyers.
+The type of content you share relates to what you sell.
+In other words, you’re educating people so that they know, like, and trust you enough to do business with you.
 This is an ongoing process which you should add to your marketing strategy.

 Content marketing involves communicating with your clients and prospects without selling to them.
 Instead of selling, you rather educate the clients and make them more informed.

 Kindly go back and read the definition of content marketing once again.
 This time omit the words relevant and valuable.
 That’s the difference between content marketing and other informational garbage you get from companies trying to sell to you.
 They push information that has no relevance or adds no value to you.
-Good content marketing makes a person STOP, READ, THINK, BEHAVE differently..and starts chasing you with his money.
+Good content marketing makes a person STOP, READ, THINK, BEHAVE differently and start chasing you with his money.

-A successful content marketing campaign requires a solid foundation with in-dept knowledge of the scheme, preparation and execution.
+A successful content marketing campaign requires a solid foundation with in-depth knowledge of the scheme, preparation and execution.
 Failure to lay down these fundamentals can lead to misguided efforts and a waste of company and human resources.

 Starting your content marketing campaign is not complicated.
 By understanding the aims of content marketing, developing your corporate identity, defining your goals, identifying your audience, and developing your content, your team can count themselves among the growing number of marketers who feel confident and effective.

 - Define your goals.

 - Building connection: Content marketing offers businesses the platform to engage customers and prospects in conversations.
 This help build trust in the business or brand.